ryancdickson/chromerootprogram/policy.md

 Chrome Root Program Participants that issue TLS server authentication certificates trusted by Chrome MUST adhere to the latest version of the ["Baseline Requirements for the Issuance and Management of Publicly-Trusted TLS Server Certificates"](https://cabforum.org/baseline-requirements-documents/) ("Baseline Requirements").
 The Baseline Requirements are consensus-driven requirements owned by a community of participants represented in the [CA/Browser Forum](https://cabforum.org/) [Server Certificate Working Group](https://cabforum.org/working-groups/server/).
 No single organization, including Google, has the authority to grant exceptions to the Baseline Requirements.

 In some cases, this policy strengthens requirements described in the Baseline Requirements.
-In all cases of conflict, this policy MUST take precedence.

 ### 2. Chrome Root Program Participant Policies